linuxkit/linuxkit/README.md

 - Easy tooling, with easy iteration
 - Built with containers, for running containers
 - Designed for building and running clustered applications, including but not limited to container orchestration such as Docker or Kubernetes
-- Designed from the experience of building Docker Editions, but redesigned as a general purpose toolkit
+- Designed from the experience of building Docker Editions, but redesigned as a general-purpose toolkit
 - Designed to be managed by external tooling, such as [Infrakit](https://github.com/docker/infrakit) or similar tools
-- Includes a set of longer term collaborative projects in various stages of development to innovate on kernel and userspace changes, particularly around security
+- Includes a set of longer-term collaborative projects in various stages of development to innovate on kernel and userspace changes, particularly around security

 ## Getting Started